East Bodish languages: Overview

+The East Bodish languages do not share certain lexical innovations with Old Tibetan (e.g. Tibetan bdun; Takpa nis for 'seven').
+The branch is not a subgroup of Tibetic as defined by Nicolas Tournadre.

 George van Driem initially proposed that 'Ole belonged to the group, but later decided that it belonged to a group of its own.

 Although the East Bodish languages are closely related, Tshangla and related languages of eastern Bhutan, also called "Monpa" and predating Dzongkha, form a sister branch not to the East Bodish group, but to its parent Bodish branch.
 Thus the ambiguous term "Monpa" risks separating languages that should be grouped together, whereas grouping languages together that are quite distinct.
 Zakhring is apparently also related, though strongly influenced by Miju or a similar language.

+Timotheus Bodt excludes Dakpa and Dzala, which he considers to be a single language, from the East Bodish languages.
+He finds Dakpa–Dzala to be closer to Tibetan than to other East Bodish languages.
+His resulting taxonomy is as follows:

+Common characteristics in Bumthang, Kheng and Kurtöp

+Bodt lists the following phonetic innovations undergone in Bumthang, Kheng, and Kurtöp in contrast to Dakpa–Dzala and Tibetan.
+Exceptions to these sound laws may be attributed to Tibetic contact.